6. Scripting¶

 execute [wait] [log] “<instruction>”;

-is set then the instruction will wait for the execute to complete.
+If wait is set then the instruction will wait for the execute to complete.

-is set then the output of the execute will be logged to the Debug
+If log is set then the output of the execute will be logged to the Debug

 window (and resulting dump file).
-When log
+When log is used wait should also

 be used, to avoid overwriting log messages.